Todd Kelly (American football)

-Todd Eric Kelly (born November 27, 1970) is a former American football linebacker/defensive end who played for four seasons in the National Football League (NFL).
-He was drafted in the first round of the 1993 NFL Draft by the San Francisco 49ers.
+Todd Eric Kelly (born November 27, 1970) is an American former professional football player who was a linebacker/defensive end for four seasons in the National Football League (NFL).
+He was selected in the first round of the 1993 NFL draft by the San Francisco 49ers.
 He also played for the Cincinnati Bengals and the Atlanta Falcons.
 He played college football at the University of Tennessee, where he was a captain of the 1992 team, and received All-SEC and All-American AP honors.

-High school career
+Early life

 Kelly attended Bethel High School in Hampton, Virginia, where he played football and baseball, and ran track.
 He played defensive end and tight end for the football team, registering six sacks and five interceptions on defense, and catching 18 passes and scoring five touchdowns on offense during his senior year to win All-State honors.
 He was timed at 4.5 seconds in the 40-yard dash, which was unusually fast for a defensive lineman.

 As a member of the track team, Kelly won the state's high hurdles title as a sophomore, with a best of 14.1 seconds.
 He received All-State honors in baseball, and was drafted by the Detroit Tigers in the 1989 June Amateur Draft.